sadirde/dwitter-playground/README.md

 ```

 ## Example
-With the example code from Dwitter when you click "New dweet":
+With the example code from Dwitter when you click the "New dweet" button:

 ```js